Three things that delay IBS recovery & what to do about them

 I have met many people who find that IBS wakes them up at night.
 When they aren’t doing anything except sleeping, or are they?

-So, the nightly processing and internal filing and filtering that goes on when we are asleep are most likely triggering responses to IBS, which in turn may wake you up!
+So, the nightly processing, internal filing, and filtering that occur while we are asleep likely trigger responses to IBS, which may wake you up.
 The more this goes on, the less you expect any IBS recovery!

 More disturbed sleep means less energy is stored for the following day, making it another expected difficult day.
 The ever-decreasing spiral continues!

-Imagine these inner energy resources being similar to a core energy, a battery pack, and lastly an emotional reserve.
+Imagine these inner energy resources being similar to a core pot of energy, and a battery pack, and lastly an emotional reserve.

 Just a matter of time